jonnonz1/nz-statute-book/acts/public/1999/animal-welfare-act-1999.md

   (d) a list of the places where the draft code may be obtained or inspected; and (e) the closing date for the receipt by the National Animal Welfare Advisory Committee of submissions on the draft code, being a date no earlier than 30 working days after the date on which the notice is first published in a daily newspaper in accordance with subsection (3)﻿(a); and
   (f) the address of the place to which submissions on the draft code may be delivered or sent.
+(5) Subsection (1)﻿(b) must be treated as being met in relation to proposed standards and recommendations in a draft code of welfare if the National Animal Welfare Advisory Committee is satisfied that they are needed to give effect to, or for consistency with, any of regulations 25 to 27 of the Animal Welfare (Care and Procedures) Regulations 2018.

 ### 72 Consultation
 (1) The National Animal Welfare Advisory Committee may consult with those persons who, in response to a notice published or given under section 71(3), make submissions on the draft code of welfare.